Loading Golf Stats...

 More Fantasy News

-Morikawa carded a final round eight-over 79 at the BMW Championship to finish tied for 44th place.
+Morikawa closed with a two-under 68 on Sunday at the BMW Championship to finish three-under and tied for 25th.